 Note that this list of dive sites doesn’t cover Baa atoll (home of Hanifaru, the annual August and September manta ray and whale shark fest) in the north or the southern Maldives sites south of Ari atoll – that would be another Best Of list in its own right as those sites are not visited so often by Maldives liveaboards due to their relative remoteness.
-For current pricing and schedules on MV Orion, MV Carpe Vita and MV Sachika, follow the links.

 The best time to go to the Maldives to do the classic Male- Ari – Thud – Male itinerary is April, when the visibility is outstanding, although it’s pretty amazing all year round.
 June and July are the months to avoid as seas get choppy and wind picks up with the monsoon changeover.

 Usually awash with huge schools of fish, Hafsaa Thila is a shallow, flat-topped pinnacle where marine life congregates.
 Since the catastrophic coral die off in the 1990s, the Maldives is more a place to creatures rather than coral, and Hafsaa is one of the signature sites for spotting white tip sharks in the blue as well as schoals on the pinnacle.